MattWVile/QAProject1/README.md

  CI Pipeline

  The image below represents what services and tools I have chosen for each stage of development.
+I used flask to quickly build the app including the database schema which conected to an external SQL instance as it is more secure.

  <a href="https://ibb.co/XZRPLPt"><img src="https://i.ibb.co/7JmDCDK/Screenshot-2.png" alt="Screenshot-2" border="0"></a>